Ofenhed/Steganography/README.md

 Notice: This is pretty much just a project I created to learn Haskell, and while the crypto is strong the steganography is not!

 Notice: I've greatly reduced the performance of the encrypter, but in a way which may secure the hidden data from Steganalysis.
-I will make these changes optional in a future update.
+This can be turned off with the --quick flag.

 ## Maintaining security
 To maintain security with this application, the following needs to be true.